jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``showCausingItems``\ : if linear solver fails, this option helps to identify objects, etc. which are related to a singularity in the linearized system matrix
   | \ ``autoAssemble``\ : if True: if mbs.systemIsConsistent=False (system is not assembled), call mbs.Assemble() before solver calls
 - | \ *output*\ :
-  | bool; returns True, if successful, False if fails; if storeSolver = True, mbs.sys contains staticSolver, which allows to investigate solver problems (check theDoc.pdf Section :ref:`sec-solversubstructures`\  and the items described in Section :ref:`sec-mainsolverstatic`\ )
+  | (type: bool) returns True, if successful, False if fails; if storeSolver = True, mbs.sys contains staticSolver, which allows to investigate solver problems (check theDoc.pdf Section :ref:`sec-solversubstructures`\  and the items described in Section :ref:`sec-mainsolverstatic`\ )
 - | \ *example*\ :

 .. code-block:: python